 Party in Palm Jumeirah

 Palm Jumeirah is a man-made island that is in the shape of a tree.
-The island is known for its glitzy hotels, posh restaurants, spas, and beach clubs which turn into happening night clubs once the sun goes down!
+The island is known for its glitzy hotels, posh restaurants, spas, and beach clubs which turn into happening nightclubs once the sun goes down!
 So head over to Palm Jumeirah to party the night away!

 Spa and Splash

-Dubai is a luxury vacation destination and one thing that widely resonates with luxury is a relaxing day spent in a spa, and Dubai has no shortages of luxurious spas!
+Dubai is a luxury vacation destination and one thing that widely resonates with luxury is a relaxing day spent in a spa, and Dubai has no shortage of luxurious spas!
 Book a day at one of the many spas in the city and most likely even in the hotel that you’re staying at, and come out feeling refreshed and well-rested!

 If it is a fun-filled day at an amusement park that you’re after, fret not, Dubai has made ample provisions for that as well!
-Wild Wadi, Atlantis Adventure, Laguna Waterpark, Legoland, and Motiongate Dubai are few among many others!
+Wild Wadi, Atlantis Adventure, Laguna Waterpark, Legoland, and Motiongate Dubai are a few among many others!

 All the details about

-- Dubai Desert Safari – Everything About the activity
+- Dubai Desert Safari – Everything About the Activity

 - Dubai food Options – Amazing food options in Dubai, everyone should try